 Roma got started after taking a course in Flow with Stephen Kotler.
 Flow is defined as a state of intense concentration on a task.
 Flow feels effortless and timeless and is about being intrinsically motivated towards a certain goal.

 Roma starts each morning by grabbing her notebook before her eyes are even fully open.
 This is recommended by Kotler as the Flow brain state is similar to the relaxed sleeping state.
-Roma began by utilising short spaces of time between 5-15 minutes.
+Roma began by utilizing short spaces of time between 5-15 minutes.

 She says, ‘’If I just told myself that it was only for five minutes then I could stick at it.
-Saying to yourself that you only have to do it for five minutes is a really good strategy for consistency as it feels less pressurised.’’
+Saying to yourself that you only have to do it for five minutes is a really good strategy for consistency as it feels less pressurized.’’